-The team at Africa Geographic have to deal with ongoing attacks from people on both sides of the hunting debate – alternatively describing us as “bunny-huggers” or “right wing hunting promoters”, depending on the nature of the content on that day.
+TeamAG has to deal with ongoing attacks from people on both sides of the hunting debate – alternatively describing us as ‘bunny-huggers’ or ‘right-wing hunting promoters’, depending on the nature of the content on that day.
 We suffer insults, profanities and even death threats.
 Our mission is to educate and inspire people to celebrate Africa and do good for the continent.
 We are determined to bring you content that we feel meets that objective, as difficult as some of it is to stomach.

-The only thing separating him and I in our respective pursuits was the act of killing
+The only thing separating him and me in our respective pursuits was the act of killing

 In my discussions with hunters, I find that the reasons they commonly give for pursuing their passion just don’t add up as being exclusive to hunting.
-They relate to being outdoors, the bush skills required, the thrill of being close to danger etc – all of which I get in spades when I walk in remote areas and track wild animals to observe them up close.
-During one recent fireside discussion a hunter called me “ignorant and stupid” for doing all of that without a gun – without any knowledge of my bush experience.
-When I suggested that the only thing separating him and I in our respective pursuits was the act of killing, he became defensive and insulting.
-But after a while he admitted that it was in fact the act of killing that gave him the ultimate rush, and that my strategy of bush walking without weapons just can’t measure up.
+They relate to being outdoors, the bush skills required, the thrill of being close to danger etc – all of which I get in spades when I walk in remote areas and track wild animals to observe their natural behaviour.
+During one recent fireside discussion, a hunter called me “ignorant and stupid” for doing all of that without a gun – without any knowledge of my bush experience.
+When I suggested that the only thing separating him and me in our respective pursuits was the act of killing, he became defensive and insulting.
+But after a while, he admitted that it was in fact the act of killing that gave him the ultimate rush and that my strategy of bushwalking without weapons just can’t measure up in that regard.
 I respect him for coming clean on that issue and suspect that it was a cathartic discussion for him – it certainly was for me.

 Lets take on the threats as a united force and face the real enemies

 It’s a complex situation, but the facts deserve to be taken into account.
-The Kruger National Park, South Africa’s flagship conservation and tourism drawcard, is a classic example of how complex the situation is, but the facts are compelling (this short summary is of necessity abbreviated, so for more information read this post).
-Afrikaner “Voortrekkers” moved into the Kruger area in the mid 1800’s, utilising the wildlife to survive – there seemed to be no limit to the available wildlife.
-The arrival of gold prospectors also put pressure on wildlife, with active trade in horns, skin and meat, and the arrival of “sportsmen” (trophy hunters) from Europe finally resulted in the decimation of most of the wildlife by the early 1900’s.
+The Kruger National Park, South Africa’s flagship conservation and tourism drawcard is a classic example of how complex the situation is, but the facts are compelling.
+Afrikaner “Voortrekkers” moved into the Kruger area in the mid-1800s, utilising the wildlife to survive – there seemed to be no limit to the available wildlife.
+The arrival of gold prospectors also put pressure on wildlife, with active trade in horns, skin and meat, and the arrival of “sportsmen” (trophy hunters) from Europe finally resulted in the decimation of most of the wildlife by the early 1900s.
 The government at the time tried to implement a series of laws to regulate hunting, none of which were successful.
-Eventually a number of game reserves were proclaimed, the beginnings of what is now the Kruger National Park.
-Today many nearby farms and reserves offer hunting, even some that are fenced into the Greater Kruger.
+Eventually, a number of game reserves were proclaimed, the beginnings of what is now the Kruger National Park (KNP).
+Today many private farms sharing unfenced borders with KNP – the Greater Kruger – offer hunting.
 Much of the Kruger wildlife can migrate into these areas, putting them at risk, but not as much risk as they face on nearby livestock and citrus farms where there is little tolerance for wild animals.
 And so the Kruger area has recovered from historical plunder and there is an uneasy truce between hunting, tourism and conservation.
 There are examples of foul play, but broadly the system works and it stands as an example of how things can progress if different groups co-operate for a common good.

 Keep the passion.

 SIMON ESPLEY I am a proud African, of the digital tribe, and honoured to be CEO of Africa Geographic.
 My travels in Africa are in search of wilderness, real people with interesting stories and elusive birds.
 I live in Hoedspruit, next to the Kruger National Park, with my wife Lizz and 2 Jack Russells.
 When not travelling or working I am usually on my mountain bike somewhere out there.
-I qualified as a chartered account, but found my calling sharing Africa’s incredibleness with you.
+I qualified as a chartered account but found my calling sharing Africa’s incredibleness with you.
 My motto is “Live for now, have fun, be good, tread lightly and respect others.
 And embrace change”.
-Like many people who love Africa’s wildlife, I often tackle contentious issues.
-In THE THING ABOUT HUNTING I aim to find a way for parties on either end of this heated debate to find a way to move forward.